Provable Distributional Value Iteration under Partial Observability: Distributional Reinforcement Learning Under Partial Observability

+\begin{corollary} Under the assumptions of Theorem~\ref{thrm:pod_optimality_operator} and Corollary~\ref{coro:pod_opt_convergence}, let $\hat{\Psi}$ denote the image of $\Psi$ under a mean-preserving $\bar{w}_p$-nonexpansive projection $\Pi_{\mathcal{F}}$ applied componentwise to each $\psi^s$.
+Then the projected optimal distributional value function $\hat{Z}^*(b)$ admits a finite PWLC representation in the supremum $p$-Wasserstein metric, using a finite set of projected $\hat{\psi}$-vectors. \end{corollary}

 By Theorem~\ref{thrm:risk_neutral_psi_pwlc}, $Z^*$ inherits the PWLC structure of classical POMDPs, but within the Wasserstein metric space.
-Crucially, this representation remains finite in the risk-neutral case, ensuring computational tractability---just as a finite set of $\alpha$-vectors suffices to represent the classical optimal value function $V^*$.
+A finite set of $\psi$-vectors suffices to represent $Z^*$, directly mirroring the finite $\alpha$-vector representation of $V^*$.

+Corollary~\ref{coro:approx_risk_neutral_psi_pwlc} further ensures that any mean-preserving, $\bar{w}_p$-nonexpansive projection preserves this finiteness.
+That is, the projected optimal value function $\hat{Z}^*$ is still representable by a finite set of projected $\hat{\psi}$-vectors.
+Thus, tractability is maintained even under practical finite distributional approximations.

+Our proofs focus on the discounted infinite-horizon case, where contraction guarantees convergence to a unique fixed point.
+Since POMDPs admit finite $\alpha$-vector representations in both finite and discounted infinite-horizon settings \citep{sondik_phd}, our results apply to both.